Skip to main content

 For a coworker: “Thank you for making this year easier to navigate.”
 For a close friend: “I’m grateful for every ridiculous conversation that helped this year feel lighter.”

-A text can be quick and bright.
+A text can be quick and cheerful.
 A card can hold more warmth.
-A professional email should stay clean, grateful and easy to read.
+A professional email should remain clear, appreciative, and easy to read.

 See the format shift